-Dr. Robert J. Sternberg, Dean of the School of Arts & Sciences, Tufts University, is a renowned psychologist who specializes in determining what makes people successful.
+Dr. Robert J. Sternberg, Professor of Human Development, Cornell University, is a renowned psychologist who specializes in determining what makes people successful.
 Dr. Sternberg's research demonstrates that imagination is as important as intelligence in predicting how successful people will be later in life.
 "Intelligence is important, but so is imagination."
 There are two IQ's: The classic Intelligence Quotient and now the Imagination Quotient.

 Worried that your kids aren't creative enough?
 There's good news.
 Dr. Sternberg's research shows that creativity is not something you are either blessed with at birth or doomed to be without for life.
 Parents can stretch their children's imaginations and supercharge their creativity.
 Here's how:

 5 Tips for Supercharging Your Child’s Creativity

 Ask your child to imagine new ways and wonder, “What if?”
 “What if you could have a dinosaur as a pet?”
 “Imagine vacationing on other planets.”

 2. Generate a lot of ideas.
 Anywhere.
 Anytime.